 The geographic breakdown of the funds is close, but not the same.
 The two key differences for me are:

-- US weight of nearly 90% in SOXX vs 78% in SMH.
+- US weight of nearly 86% in SOXX vs 80% in SMH.
 SMH allocates the rest to higher weights in other countries such as Taiwan and Netherlands.

-- Taiwan weight of only 5% in SOXX vs 11% in SMH
+- Taiwan weight of only 5% in SOXX vs 13% in SMH

 It’s important to remember that the semiconductor industry is unique because although it is globalized, it is also highly integrated.
 The production chain for semiconductors stretches over many countries: An Intel chip might be designed in India and manufactured in the US!
-Similarly, an nVidia chip might be designed in the US and manufactured in Taiwan or South Korea.
+Similarly, an Nvidia chip might be designed in the US and manufactured in Taiwan or South Korea.
 The suppliers for these fabs might be based in the Netherlands, the US, and Japan.

 For these reasons, the country exposure is not as relevant in this case as it might be in other sectors.
 Chip stocks typically rise and fall based on the outlook for the end demand for semiconductors (on a global basis), the supply situation for these chips, and competitive dynamics.